xyproto/jumpline.vim/README.md

 # gotoline.vim

-The absolute ultimate keybinding for `ctrl-l` for ViM and NeoVim!
+The ultimate keybinding for `ctrl-l` for ViM and NeoVim!

 * Press `ctrl-l` and then `return` to alternate between jumping to the top of a file and to the bottom of a file.
 * Press `ctrl-l` and type `0` or `1` to jump to the first line.